 - The project team hosted a February 2022 Western Lake Superior Climate Resilience Forum with >100 stakeholders from local and tribal governments

 - The project team worked with the City of Duluth to develop a Duluth Climate Action Work Plan, utilizing information from the 2022 Forum and GLISA.

 Sharing of climate projections including through narratives and story, identification of existing local government and community climate-action assets, assessment of population vulnerabilities and facilitated exercises will: 1) identify categories for climate action, potential sectors and institutions needed for partnering, existing and future financial resources and narratives to inspire uptake of climate action across various sectors, 2) build understanding of community impacts and equity issues around climate change and adaptation solutions, and 3) offer insights on process, outputs and outcomes to inform and inspire surrounding communities to take further action.
 Results are intended to be summarized in a way that can be built into future planning.

-GLISA funded this 2019 small grant project and is partnering with the grantee to administer the Resilience Forum and present climate projections and impacts for Lake Superior and the surrounding region with project stakeholders.
+GLISA funded this 2019 small grant project and partnered with the grantee to administer the Resilience Forum and present climate projections and impacts for the Great Lakes region during the Forum.

-Minnesota Department of Natural Resources, City of Duluth, University of Minnesota, Duluth – Natural Resources Research Institute, Minnesota Sea Grant, Wisconsin Sea Grant, Minnesota Department of Public Safety – Homeland Security and Emergency Management, and Lake Superior National Estuarine and Research Reserve, Great Plains Institute, Arrowhead Regional Development Commission, and the Northwest Regional Planning Commission.
+Minnesota Department of Natural Resources, City of Duluth, Minnesota Sea Grant, Wisconsin Sea Grant, Minnesota Department of Public Safety, Lake Superior National Estuarine and Research Reserve, Great Plains Institute, Arrowhead Regional Development Commission, and the Northwest Regional Planning Commission.